 Seven-day food records.

-- Analysis of variance adjust for unbalanced cell size was used to assess the relationship between change in body mass index z-score and frequency of eating FAH, or percent of energy derived from eating FAH
+- Analysis of variance adjust for unbalanced cell size was used to assess the relationship between change in BMI z-score and frequency of eating FAH, or percent of energy derived from eating FAH

 - Covariates included: Elapsed time between baseline and follow-up, physical activity, age at baseline and follow-up, baseline BMI z-score, ethnicity, parental BMI, income and education.
 Baseline BMI z-score was significantly associated with change in BMI z-score and was therefore included in the models.
 None of the other covariates were significantly associated with change in BMI z-score and were therefore not included in either model